Kramer-Intelligence/.github/README.md

 # Kramer Intelligence

-*Welcome to the post-product era.*
+*"Welcome to the post-product era." — Daniel Vincent Kramer*

 Kramer-Intelligence is an experimental lab for AI-native software.